geekcampsg/website-2016/README.md

-# Geekcamp.SG
+## Geekcamp.SG

-This website uses jekyll.
+# This website uses jekyll.

 ## Submitting Talks

-- Edit \_data/talks.yml
+1. Edit \_data/talks.yml
-  - You may ignore the slug field, but if you pick something fitting, we'll leave it be
+  1.1 You may ignore the slug field, but if you pick something fitting, we'll leave it be
-- If you don't want to link to your Twitter or GitHub profile, leave speaker.link as an empty string
+2. If you don't want to link to your Twitter or GitHub profile, leave speaker.link as an empty string
-- Submit a pull request!
+3. Submit a pull request!

 ## Adding Team Members

-- Add your photo to images/
+1. Add your photo to images/
-- Edit \_data/members.yml
+2. Edit \_data/members.yml
-  - Please ensure this file remains in alphabetical order.
+  2.1 Please ensure this file remains in alphabetical order.

 ## Testing

-- `gem install jekyll`
+1. `gem install jekyll`
-- `jekyll serve`
+2. `jekyll serve`